DLibatique/ars_ovidiana/guidelines.md

     * A character speaking in direct speech will occupy degree 2.
     * A character whose speech is reported by a degree 2 character will occupy degree 3.
     * These levels of narration can continue indefinitely.
+    * First-person references and second-person addresses by the omniscient narrator should be tagged as degree="1" with speaker="Narrator" (see next section).

 #### `said` > `speaker`
 * `speaker` indicates the character(s) speaking the direct speech wrapped by the `said` tag.